streamsets/sample-dataops-deployment-ansible/README.md

 * `STREAMSETS_DOWNLOAD_DIR`: on the host where the engine will run, a path to the parent folder of a download folder for a tarball installation
 * `STREAMSETS_INSTALL_DIR`: on the host where the engine will run, a path to the parent folder of an installation folder for a tarball installation
+* `STREAMSETS_INSTALL_TYPE`: ‘TARBALL’ or ‘DOCKER’.
+Defaults to ‘TARBALL’
 * `STREAMSETS_ENGINE_TYPE`: ‘DC’ or ‘TF’.
 Defaults to ‘DC’
 * `STREAMSETS_ENGINE_VERSION`: defaults to ‘4.1.0’
-* `STREAMSETS_INSTALL_TYPE`: ‘TARBALL’ or ‘DOCKER’.
-Defaults to ‘TARBALL’
 * `STREAMSETS_BUILD_NUMBER`: ‘Released’  For all released versions of engines, leave this as is.
-* `STREAMSETS_SCALA_BINARY_VERSION`: ‘2.11’ or ‘2.12’.
+* `STREAMSETS_SCALA_BINARY_VERSION`: Only applies to Transformer engines.
+‘2.11’ or ‘2.12’.
 Defaults to ‘2.11’
 * `STREAMSETS_ENGINE_LABELS`:
 * `STREAMSETS_DEPLOYMENT_TAGS`:

 ### hostsfile

-The hostsfile must include host groups
+The hostsfile must include host groups.
+An example hostsfile is included.
 * engines<br>the host nodes where engines will be started
 * controlhub<br>where you will run the ansible script commands.
 This can be localhost.